Menu

 Communicating with people living with dementia requires more than just words — it calls for empathy, patience, and new ways of connecting.
 How we communicate shapes their world — and every word, pause, and gesture leaves a lasting mark.

 In this engaging 90-minute online session, you’ll explore how cognitive changes affect communication, and learn practical verbal and nonverbal techniques to foster trust, reduce frustration, and support dignity in everyday interactions.
-Whether you’re a healthcare professional, caregiver, recreation specialist, or family member, you’ll leave with tools to make communication more intentional, respectful, and meaningful — even when words are limited.

 This session is ideal for those new to caring for people living with dementia care and those looking to renew their approach with strategies that strengthen relationships and create more positive moments, every single day.